Yazid ibn Abi Sufyan: Early life

 Yazid was a son of Abu Sufyan, a chief of the Quraysh tribe of Mecca, belonging to the Umayya branch of its Banu Abd Shams clan.
 His mother was Zaynab bint Nawfal (also identified as Zaynab bint Hashim) of the Kinana tribe.
 He embraced Islam with his father and paternal half-brother Mu'awiya when the Islamic prophet Muhammad captured Mecca in 630.

-Soon afterward, he fought with the Muslims against the Thaqif tribe and its nomadic allies at the Battle of Hunayn.
+Soon afterward, he fought alongside the Muslims against the Thaqif tribe and its nomadic allies at the Battle of Hunayn.
 He was among the Qurayshites who the Islamic prophet won over through his generosity, in his case receiving a present of one hundred camels and forty ounces of silver.

 Yazid was married to Fakhita, a daughter of Muhammad's close companion Abd al-Rahman ibn Awf.